gkdjldgs/Spacegame/README.md

 https://youtu.be/1uLfKQ6zEPc

-This weeks theme is space, so I choose to make a game thats focused in space on a distant planet fighting aliens in space.
+This weeks theme is framework.
+I decided to go with improving how my game worked through adding missing feature, and adding more to the game.
+I followed the theme by improving the framework of the game by improving the games structure and code through adding features and bug fixing.

 More importantly, I would like to show the CREDITS.